ndimatteo/HULL/README.md

 # 🔥 Automatic Set Up

 Quickly [deploy as a Sanity Starter](https://www.sanity.io/create?template=ndimatteo/HULL) on [Vercel](https://vercel.com) with a pre-populated store!
-All you have to do is connect Shopify (follow step 2 and 3 below)
+Once deployed, simply follow step 2 and 3 below to connect your Shopify store.
+> ⚠️ **Important!** <br />Existing products will not automatically sync into Sanity.
+You will need to trigger this by making a change to your product(s) in Shopify.

 <br />